 The patient’s own platelet-rich plasma is then placed in a syringe and injected into the affected area, which is numbed beforehand to make the injection more comfortable.
 A single injection is the norm, but two or more injections, spaced out at least a month apart, may be required.
 Then you wait.

 PRP is not a quick fix.
 It simply amplifies your body’s natural healing mechanisms, and the regeneration process it initiates can take months.
 However—usually within a few weeks—remarkable things happen.

 The Proof Is in the Patients

-One of the first patients we treated at Whitaker Wellness Institute with platelet-rich plasma was Jim, a young man who had injured his ankle while wrestling.
+One of the first patients I treated with platelet-rich plasma was Jim, a young man who had injured his ankle while wrestling.
 The torn ligaments were so painful and unstable that he was barely able to hobble around.
 Within two weeks of receiving PRP, he was able to resume running and now reports a complete recovery.

 Ed S., a patient from New Jersey, had pain in his knees that he attributed to “old joints.”
 He had been treated with prolotherapy with good results, but after several months, his symptoms returned.
 When his doctor suggested PRP at his most recent visit, he decided to give it a try.
 A week after platelet-rich plasma treatment, his knee was 95 percent better, and he could go up and down stairs without difficulty.